AntonKettner/PyMMF/README.md

-# PyMMF: Python Micromagnetic Framework by Roke
+# PyMMF: Python Micromagnetic Framework by Anton Kettner
 Version 0.01

 Uses PyCUDA to simulate a magnetic surface on an atomic scale iterating over the LLG equation.